 In the long run, these can lead to endometrial hyperplasia, and to endometrial cancer.

 Endometriosis is the presence of endometrial tissues in places other than the lining of the uterus.

-It causes premenstrual pain and dysmenorrhea.
+It causes premenstrual pain and period cramps.
 So, PCOS and endometriosis are not the same.

 Now, you have seen PCOS symptoms and gotten a pretty good understanding of the causes and triggers behind your health issues.

 If you’ve been following well, you would have noticed that there are patterns and cycles that are based on the causes of PCOS.

 A good number of the problems link up to high Androgens or high insulin levels in your body.